-An elderly passenger found to have Coronavirus (COVID-19) onboard a RCI-Royal Caribbean International cruise has since tested negative in a couple of further tests, hours after Quantum of the Seas sailed back to Singapore.
+An elderly passenger found to have COVID-19 on a RCI-Royal Caribbean International ship has since tested COVID-negative in two further tests, hours after Quantum of the Seas sailed back to Singapore.

 In an update Wednesday night, the Ministry of Health said that the 83-year-old Singaporean man's original sample had been retested at the National Public Health Laboratory, and had come back negative for COVID-19.
 A second fresh sample tested by the laboratory had also come back negative.
 The ministry said the laboratory would conduct another test on Thursday to confirm the man's health status.

 Royal Caribbean cut short the 3-night cruise to nowhere by a day, after the passenger tested positive onboard the Quantum of the Seas ship.